CURATOR’S CORNER

 18. Opening: It’s important to have an opening event to generate excitement and draw in both VIPs which will also help promote the curated exhibition further.
 It is also a good opportunity for exhibition sponsors to see what their funding has created and the benefits to its audience.
 Other events that will keep giving the exhibition a shot in the arm for visitor numbers are curator and expert talks and other special programming events.

-19. Feedback: It is furthermore crucial to evaluate the exhibitions you are curating from both visitors’ and stakeholders’ points of view.
+19. Feedback: It is crucial to evaluate the exhibitions you are curating from visitors’ and stakeholders’ points of view.
 This will allow you to understand any areas that need improvement or success that could be built on further.
 This is particularly important for travelling exhibitions where improvements might be implemented before the next venue.

 20. Flexibility: It’s important to remember that each exhibition venue is unique, so what works for one venue might not work for another.
 Therefore flexibility must be designed into the exhibition layout and delivery method to deliver the same goals.